Photo restoration or old enhancing methods

 Back in the days of early photography when shutter speeds were slow and lens quality was being improved all the time, photographers strove to get the best results possible, even if it meant applying a few photo enhancing tricks of their own.

 To correct the shortcomings of the early photographic process, photographers deployed a variety of techniques to enhance their photos.
-Ill defined areas of detail especially in the shadows were enhanced with brush strokes of black ink, often painting in shadow lines around clothes or furniture.
+Ill-defined areas of detail, especially in the shadows, were enhanced with brush strokes of black ink, often painting in shadow lines around clothes or furniture.
 Eyes could be redrawn or lined in with pencil or even whitened with pigments similar to watercolours.
-Hair styles could also traced out with a careful brush stroke.
+Hairstyles could also be traced out with a careful brush stroke.
 I’ve seen images with a great deal of this enhancing and when restoring them there is no option but to leave it in.
 It not only adds to authenticity but if as it hides the true outlines, removing it would be detrimental to the image.